MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 ### Switch to a supported platform

-App Service offers specific versions of Tomcat on Specific versions of Java.
+App Service offers specific versions of Tomcat on specific versions of Java.
 To ensure compatibility, migrate your application to one of the supported versions of Tomcat and Java in its current environment prior to proceeding with any of the remaining steps.
 Be sure to fully test the resulting configuration.
 Use [Red Hat Enterprise Linux 8](https://portal.azure.com/#create/RedHat.RedHatEnterpriseLinux80-ARM) as the operating system in such tests.

 #### Java

 > [!NOTE]
-> This validation is especially important if your current server is not using a supported JDK (such as Oracle JDK or IBM OpenJ9).
+> This validation is especially important if your current server is running on an unsupported JDK (such as Oracle JDK or IBM OpenJ9).

 To obtain your current Java version, sign in to your production server and run the following command: